Abraham Jonas (politician): Biography

 In 1842 he was elected as a Whig to the state legislature.
-Lucy and Abraham had three more children around this time.
+Louise and Abraham had three more children around this time.
 He decided to establish a law partnership with Henry Asbury, turning over the family business to his brothers Edward and Samuel who had joined him in Quincy in 1840 or 1841.

 Although Abraham Lincoln was no longer in the Illinois General Assembly, it is likely that Jonas met Lincoln during Jonas's service in the legislature in Springfield.
 Jonas ran for the Illinois Senate in 1844 but was defeated by the Democratic candidate.
 But his loyalty to the Whig party earned him the position as postmaster of Quincy in 1849 serving until 1853.
 Lincoln and Jonas remained dear friends during this time.
 When the Whig party died, Jonas and Lincoln both joined the new Republican Party.
 On November 1, 1854, Lincoln was accused of attending a Know-Nothing Party meeting, but was vouched by Jonas who he was actually with.
 Jonas arranged the 1858 Lincoln-Douglas debate in Quincy, and aided Lincoln to his candidacy.
 It was his law partner Henry Asbury who suggested Lincoln's candidacy in front of a group of local Republicans.
 Asbury's suggestion was greeted by silence until Jonas agreed that it would be a good idea.

 Abraham Jonas was noted as one of the greatest orators himself in the area.
 He was elected Grand Orator of the Grand Lodge of Illinois in 1843.
 Lincoln appointed Jonas postmaster of Quincy in 1861 until his death in 1864.
 Jonas had seven children, six sons and a daughter.
 Four of his sons, including future U.S. Senator Benjamin F. Jonas, fought for the Confederacy during the Civil War, being residents of Louisiana; two others fought for the Union.
 Lincoln personally ordered the release of his son Charles Jonas from a prisoner of war camp to be at his father's bedside before he died.